The Death of "Traffic" as a Metric

 2. Build for selection

-Structure your site so AI can:
+Structure your site so both search engines and AI can:

 - understand